anniew03/ctf-writeups/picoctf/pwn/bufferoverflow3/README.md

 ## Exploitation

-**Exploit overview**: the exploit uses a local stack buffer to overwrite the return address on the stack to call a different function in the program.
+**Exploit overview**: The exploit uses a local stack buffer overflow to overwrite the saved return address on the stack to call a win function.
+The exploit overcomes a custom implementation of a stack canary check through leaking the canary by byte-by-byte brute force.

 **Exploit mitigation considerations:**